Skip to main content

 Ecommerce Portal PagerDuty

 We support two-way sync with PagerDuty.
 When an incident is created or status changed in Phoenix Incidents, we create and update the status of the associated incident in PagerDuty.
+If an incident is marked as Acknowledged or Resolved in PagerDuty, the change is synced back to Jira.

 Splunk On-Call

 We support two-way sync with Splunk On-Call.
 When an incident is created or status changed in Phoenix Incidents, we create and update the status of the associated incident in Splunk On-Call.
+If an incident is marked as Acknowledged or Resolved in Splunk On-Call, the change is synced back to Jira.

 How to Configure